Sure as sugar, we are gonna have ourselves a down home Prairie Quest!

 My fruit is edible only when fully ripened but inedible at other times.

 I can be poisonous and am also known as AMERICAN MANDRAKE

 My little fruit born under two leaved plants resembles a tiny human and Medieval people believed it would emit a scream if dug up.

-This was referenced in the second Harry Potter book – so I’m famous!
+I was referenced in the Harry Potter books – so I’m famous!

 Howdy!
 I’m a Common Periwinkle

 I am also known as myrtle or creeping myrtle.

 I have a purple flower that looks like a pin wheel.

 I even have a color named after me!